swabbl/full-stack-test/README.md

 6) Create an url like api/requests/list that will return the data you have imported as JSON Restfully

 7) When finish commit all your stuff to an new branch named as "FirstName_LastName_full-stack-test_current_date"

+I have already set up server side for you (apache2 + mod5-php).
+You can install server packages if you want.

+The site folder's is /var/www/html/test.swabbl.com/
+I have set up the root document on /var/www/html/test.swabbl.com/web, you can change it if needed

+The host is set on test.swabbl.com

 Have fun :)